 Divorce is an emotional and difficult time, even for the most uncontested of cases.
-Upheaval and chaos typically accompany any divorce or separation, making the emotionally distressing time even more convoluted.
+Upheaval and chaos typically accompany any divorce or separation, making time even more convoluted.
 Because of this, it is easy to let the process get overwhelming and make mistakes.
 There are some common slip-ups to avoid to help you through this time.

 First, get an attorney.
 Even if you and your spouse have agreed on most or even all of the issues in your divorce, an experienced divorce lawyer will facilitate the process immensely.
 An attorney understands the process and the potential issues, and can help you get the process done correctly the first time through.
 Without an attorney, it is common for parties to misunderstand which papers to file when, what must be included in any agreement, how to calculate child support, or myriad other problems.
 An attorney will be able to solve these issues for you.